Staying Strong and Being a Light with MISHKO - Q&A

 No Justice, No Peace

-H+: Living in the heart of Los Angeles, how has the LA protests and military presence affected you?
+H+: Living in the heart of Los Angeles, how has the presence of LA protests and military affected you?

 M: Living in downtown LA more than anything else means that there is nothing else on my mind then the movement at hand.
 Constant helicopters, sirens, and fireworks explosions combined with the military presence is giving some serious war zone vibes.
 It’s been really hard to think about anything else than protesting and creating for these times.
 Somehow I’ve still been doing some client work but it sure doesn’t feel like the priority anymore.